Fadi7AY/wog_3.0/README.md

 docker-compose up --build
 ```

-(http://localhost:5000/score) to see the score.
+Visit http://localhost:5000/score to see the score.